Contact Us 1-800-596-4880

 Outbound TLS Context ID.

-You must supply the --outboundSecretGroupId of the TLS Context’s secret group.
+Supply the --outboundSecretGroupId of the TLS Context’s secret group.

 --path <value>

-Proxy path
+Proxy path.

 --port <value>

-Proxy port
+Proxy port.

 --providerId <value>